oprietop/docker-python-pycurl/README.md

 # docker-python-pycurl
-Alpine latest with pycurl+influxdb and other related packages
+Python alpine latest with some commonly used pip packages that need to be compiled